yuvalmGS/gigaspaces-wiki-jekyll/xap100/global-http-session-sharing.markdown

 - **Compression support** - Session attributes may be compressed to support very large session storage with minimal performance impact.

+- **Pluggable Serialization support** - You may use built-in serialization (Java Native, Kryo or Xstream) or implement your own serialization logic.

 - **Principle based session sharing** - Allows session sharing across different applications using SSO.